azharizz/azharizz/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on data engineering projects, focusing on building robust and scalable data pipelines.
+- 🔭 I’m currently working on data engineering jobs, focusing on building robust and scalable data pipelines.
 - 🌱 I’m continuously learning and exploring new technologies in the fields of data engineering, DevOps, and machine learning.
 - 👯 I’m looking to collaborate on exciting data engineering and machine learning projects.
 - 💬 Ask me about anything related to data engineering, cloud solutions, and machine learning.